Request Baskets [![Build Status](https://travis-ci.org/darklynx/request-baskets.svg?branch=master)](https://travis-ci.org/darklynx/request-baskets) [![Coverage Status](https://coveralls.io/repos/github/darklynx/request-baskets/badge.svg?branch=master)](https://coveralls.io/github/darklynx/request-ba

 Request Baskets service supports several command line configuration parameters.
 Use `-h` or `--help` to print command line help:

 Usage of bin/request-baskets:

-Database location, only applicable for file databases (default "./baskets.db")
+Database location, only applicable for file or SQL databases (default "./baskets.db")

 HTTP service port (default 55555)

 Default page size (default 20)

 Initial basket size (capacity) (default 200)

 Maximum allowed basket size (max capacity) (default 2000)

 Master token, random token is generated if not provided

 Name of a basket to auto-create during service startup (can be specified multiple times)